 - Crowd-sourced reviewing platforms such as Yelp often offer a great deal of detailed information and customer feedback.

 If despite your research the above-mentioned information is not available, get in touch with the training centre and inquire about it.
-You should possess all the necessary information to make an informed decision and sign your helper your helper up for a course that addresses her needs.
+You should possess all the necessary information to make an informed decision and sign your helper up for a course that addresses her needs.